|Date of Birth||20 June 1928, Brooklyn, New York City, New York, USA|

 He acted during the mid-1950s in the television anthologies Playhouse 90 (1956), Studio One in Hollywood (1948), The Philco-Goodyear Television Playhouse (1948), Kraft Theatre (1947), Goodyear Playhouse (1951) and Omnibus (1952).
 He began making a name for himself after replacing star Franchot Tone in the 1956 off-Broadway revival of Anton Chekhov's "Uncle Vanya", a famous production that helped put off-Broadway on the New York theatrical map.

 In 1957, he made a well-received Broadway debut in the play "Middle of the Night".
 As part of the touring company with star Edward G. Robinson, he made it to the West Coast.
 He made his movie debut in Pork Chop Hill (1959) but scored on film as the heavy in Alfred Hitchcock's classic thriller North by Northwest (1959), in which he was shot on top of Mount Rushmore while sadistically stepping on the fingers of Cary Grant, who was holding on for dear life to the cliff face.
 He also appeared in the blockbuster Cleopatra (1963), the most expensive film ever made up to that time, which nearly scuttled 20th Century-Fox and engendered one of the great public scandals, the Elizabeth Taylor-Richard Burton love affair that overshadowed the film itself.
+Despite the difficulties with the film, Landau's memorable portrayal in the key role of Rufio was highly favored by the audience and instantly catapulted his popularity.

 In 1963, Landau played memorable roles on two episodes of the science-fiction anthology series The Outer Limits (1963), "The Bellero Shield" and "The Man Who Was Never Born".
 He was Gene Roddenberry's first choice to play Mr. Spock on Star Trek (1966), but the role went to Leonard Nimoy, who later replaced Landau on Mission: Impossible (1966), the show that really made Landau famous.
 He originally was not meant to be a regular on the series, which co-starred his wife Barbara Bain, whom he had married in 1957.
 His character, Rollin Hand, was supposed to make occasional, though recurring appearances, on Mission: Impossible (1966), but when the producers had problems with star Steven Hill, Landau was used to take up the slack.
 Landau's characterisation was so well-received and so popular with the audience that he was made a regular.
 Landau received Emmy nominations as Outstanding Lead Actor in a Drama Series for each of the three seasons he appeared.
 In 1968, he won the Golden Globe award as Best Male TV Star.